 Canada's involvement in La Francophonie highlights the country's linguistic duality and its attachment to the shared values of La Francophonie.
 Participation in La Francophonie gives Canadians more opportunities to wield international influence in the areas of language and culture, economics and new technologies, and international cooperation.
 It allows the rest of the world truly to appreciate Canada’s unique contribution to modernizing La Francophonie and making it receptive to diversity.

-Canada and the Building of La Francophonie
+Canada and the Development of Francophonie Institutions

 Canada was also one of the founding members of the Cultural and Technical Cooperation Agency, created in Niamey in 1970, which later became the Intergovernmental Agency of La Francophonie, then the International Organization of La Francophonie (IOF) in 2005.

 Canada is the second biggest donor to La Francophonie, after France.
 Its contribution amounted to more than 38 million dollars for 2013-2014, in assessed and voluntary contributions to OIF and its other institutions.
 Over the years, Canada has encouraged La Francophonie to take on a greater political role by defending the respect of democratic values and human rights and addressing difficult political issues.
 These principles are enshrined in the Bamako (2000) (PDF) and St. Boniface (2006) (PDF) Declarations.

 Canada has also supported the institutional reforms implemented to increase the efficiency, consistency and outcomes of policies and programs within La Francophonie.
 Canada is proud that the Francophonie has become a multilateral organization, modern, effective and relevant in the context of global governance, including through the implementation of its political and cooperation mandates.